blueantcorp/blueantcorp.github.io/_posts/2019-02-06-pattern-matching-with-case-let.md

 ```

 #### Conclusion
 Today we discussed how powerful can be Pattern Matching in Swift, and how we can use it in daily development.
-Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
-Thanks for reading and see you next week!